Available Services and Contact Information

 - Alfred Street, Biddeford

 - The Elms, North Berwick

-Maine Behavioral Healthcare operates six group homes, two supported living programs, and two supported apartment programs.
-The six group homes are licensed by the Maine State Department of Health and Human Services.
-Each home accommodates 3 to 8 adults with support available on site 24 hours a day.
+Maine Behavioral Healthcare operates six group homes, two supported living programs, and one supported apartment programs.
+These group homes are licensed by the Maine State Department of Health and Human Services.
+Each home accommodates 3 to 10 adults with support available on site 24 hours a day.
 The programs are transitional in nature and designed to help residents recover, improve their health and well-being, and develop skills for more independent living.
 Residents share in household responsibilities like meal planning and preparation, and participate in planned social activities.